0xceba/tokens_sandboxes/README.md

 ## Takeaways

-* URLs with session token can be just as important as passwords and should be handled accordingly.
+* URLs with session tokens can be just as important as passwords and should be handled accordingly.
 * Consider mounting local infrastructure instead of using the easy, third-party solutions that we're all too dependent on.
 	* If this is asking too much, at the very least mark the "Private" scan option when submitting samples !